x0b/rcx/README.md

 Installation
 ------------
 Grab the [latest version](https://github.com/x0b/rcloneExplorer/releases/latest) of the signed APK and install it on your phone.
-You can also [register for the closed Google Play testing group](https://forms.gle/5jLYhZwafx7nEfi16).
+You can also [register for the closed Google Play testing group](https://forms.gle/5jLYhZwafx7nEfi16), the [Google Play Beta](https://play.google.com/apps/testing/io.github.x0b.rcx), or in the near future, F-Droid.

 | CPU architecture | Where to find | APK identifier |
 |:---|:--|:---:|